This article is part of our Travel Business Startup Guide—a curated list of articles to help you plan, start, and grow your travel business!

 Step 2: Conduct market research and find your niche

 What kind of travel agency do you plan on starting?
-Moreover, what kind of travel agency does the industry or your local community actually need?
+Moreover, what kind of travel business does the industry or your local community actually need?

 “When you launch a travel business, the most important thing to do is to provide a valuable service,” says Jacquie Whitt, owner of Adios Adventure Travel.

-This means doing some market research to find out what kind of travel agency the market really needs.
+This means doing some market research to find out what kind of travel agent or travel business the market really needs.
 Is there a niche you can fill?
 Maybe there’s an opening in the travel market to provide destination adventure honeymoons for young couples who would rather go backpacking than relax on the beach.
 Think about the people in your local community too—do they need something specific?

 “In a saturated luxury travel market, Urbane Nomads had to distinguish itself from more seasoned players from the get-go,” says founder Hajar Ali.
 “The dual elements of adventure and luxury was an unexplored niche which we filled very well.”